dimk1301/Guides/ai-token-efficiency-playbook.md

 * [ ] Utilize searchable knowledge bases or RAG indexes for large repos rather than dumping raw directories into context.
 * [ ] Set a default reasoning-effort level per tool (Claude Code `/effort`, Kiro `--effort`, Copilot reasoning effort) and reserve the top tier for genuinely hard tasks.
 * [ ] Prefer proactive manual compaction over waiting for automatic triggers when a big context-heavy task is coming up.
+* [ ] If evaluating a third-party tool (Headroom, KiroGraph, Graphify, or similar), review its data flow and update cadence before rolling it out beyond a single volunteer's machine.

 ---